glasnt/talks/2016_05_PHPTek_JavaScript/slides.md

 Wat isn't the strint dict int concat

 Original version of this is 20 iterations, taking 20 - 55 *HOURS*

+Dics of Dics of Dicts of strings compiler inefficency

+Type inference issue

+Fixed late April, in dev Snapshot May 9 just missed 2.2.1, may get into 2.2.2?
 ---
 # <pre>/usr/bin/env perl -de1</pre> <!-- .slide: class="center" -->
 Note: Let's talk about Perl